-There are no special requirements for lawyers with regard to their knowledge of asylum and migration law.
-It is sufficient that they have a law degree in order for them to be appointed.
-The Migration Agency maintains a list of persons who have registered to be legal counsel in asylum and migration cases and distributes cases according to their availability.
+The Agency maintains a list of persons who have registered to be legal counsel in asylum and migration cases and distributes cases according to their availability.
 There are no requirements on legal counsel to pass any tests in this area of law and this means there can be an uneven level of competence which in individual cases can be to the detriment of the asylum seeker's protection grounds.
 The asylum seeker has the right to complain if the appointed legal counsel does not fulfil his or her duties and to request a new lawyer.
 However, this is rarely granted.
-Lawyers have to have seriously breached their professional duties to be removed from a case e.g. drunken behaviour or other gross misconduct not directly related to the handling of the substance of the case.
+Lawyers must have seriously breached their professional duties to be removed from a case e.g. drunken behaviour or other gross misconduct not directly related to the handling of the substance of the case.
 Migration law is not very prestigious in the legal profession but initiatives have been taken at the Universities of Uppsala and Lund to give training to students at doctoral level in this field who will monitor and analyse current Swedish practice and developments in international law.